-Those facing accusations of domestic violence may find themselves involved in the legal system for one of three reasons.
+Those facing accusations of domestic violence in Lakewood may find themselves involved in the legal system for one of three reasons.
 The state may prosecute them, they may need to fight for custody of their children, or they may face a restraining order request.

 Of those three risks, the restraining order may seem like the least serious.
 However, a restraining order could influence the state to bring criminal charges against you or even impact the outcome of your custody dispute.